ssbsukirat/medicine/Neurology/Multiple Sclerosis.md

 - pattern of oligoclonal banding is unique to each individual,
 - antigen presenting cell (APC) function of B cells may explain their role in MS pathogenesis
 - fragments of self-peptides derived from HLA-DR2 proteins themselves were found to bind intact DR2 molecules on B cells and serve as antigens for presentation to T cells.
 Memory CD4+ T cells derived from CSF responded to these self-peptides bound to DR2 molecules and, in some cases, these self-peptides were cross-reactive with myelin a gens, RAS guanyl-releasing protein 2 (RASGRP2) previously found to be a possible T-cell autoantigen in MS, EBV, and Akkermansia muciniphila, a commensal gut bacterium associated with dysbiosis
+# Diagnosis
+- no single diagnostic test
+- definite MS require documentation of two or more episodes of symptoms and two or more signs that reflect pathology in anatomically noncontiguous white matter tracts of the CNS
+- Symptoms must last for >24 h and occur as distinct episodes that are separated by a month or more
+- If clinically only 1/2 signs on neurological examination the second may be documented by abnormal tests such as MRI or evoked potentials (EPs)
+-